2025 TCR Asia Series

-The 2025 TCR Asia Series season will be the ninth season of the TCR Asia Series.
+The 2025 TCR Asia Series season was the ninth season of the TCR Asia Series.

 Calendar

 The provisional 2025 schedule was announced on 17 December 2024, with six events scheduled.
 The season will begin at Shanghai International Circuit on 25 April and end at Inje Speedium on 19 October.
 The first round will also be part of the TCR China Touring Car Championship and the final round will be part of the TCR World Tour.

 On 23 June, the TCR Asia Secretariat published a revised calendar.
 The rounds in Thailand were cancelled.
 Round 3 was moved to Sepang, followed by two rounds at Inje Speedium.
 The final round will be held together with the 2025 TCR China Challenge in Zhuzhou (pending confirmation), plus a non-championship invitational round at the Macau Grand Prix.

 A further update was published on 8 July 2025.
 The non-championship invitational round at the Macau Grand Prix was cancelled.
 The fourth round at Inje Speedium is still pending confirmation.
 The season finale will now take place in Zhuzhou alongside the 2025 TCR World Tour, instead of the TCR China Challenge as previously planned.